youtpout/stylus-hook/README.md

 ```

 ## Deploy uniswap and create2 proxy
+Wait some minute the node is completely launched to launch deployment

 you have to install foundry on uniswap, cargo stylus on airdrop-stylus-hook, and npm install on test folder
 ```bash
 ./deploy.bash